egorsmkv/Scribosermo/README.md

 - Train new models or improve the existing \
    (Requires a gpu and a lot of time, or multiple gpus and some time)
 - Experiment with the language models
-- Last but not least, you can also donate for my electricity bill. \
+- Last but not least, you can also buy me a coffee. \
-   And if you are using this commercially, I suggest to think about some gpus instead;) \
+   And if you are using this commercially, I suggest to think about a coffee machine instead;) \
   [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donate_SM.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=HMN45MDHCNJNQ) (PayPal)

 <br/>